 In 1973, El Paso became a vital regional center for Texas Tech University Health Sciences Center.
-Often referred to as Texas Tech El Paso, its clinical sites are provided at R. E. Thomason General Hospital, William Beaumont U.S. Army Medical Center, Providence Hospital, El Paso Psychiatric Center, and various primary care clinics dispersed throughout the city.
+El Paso will become a separate four-year medical school under the Texas Tech University Health Sciences Center umbrella and has been renamed the Paul L. Foster School of Medicine.
+It is currently awaiting LCME provisional accreditation and will begin enrolling first year medical students in the fall of 2009.
+The campus clinical experiences are provided at R. E. Thomason General Hospital, William Beaumont U.S. Army Medical Center, Providence Hospital, El Paso Psychiatric Center, and various primary care clinics dispersed throughout the city.
+Third and further year medical students from the Lubbock campus will continue to train in El Paso until 2011.